wesnoth/wesnoth/projectfiles/CodeBlocks/README.txt

 10. To be able to execute the program, copy all *.dll files from your installation folder of the most recent official windows wesnoth development release into wesnoth_root/.

+note:
+Executables created by this built system cannot easily be shared with other computers due to the currently set -march=native option.
+If you happen to meet such a problem, try removing it. (right-click projects wesnoth and wesnothd>project settings>project's build options
+>other options)